alvaroha1/find-a-hobby-server/README.md

 ## Getting started
-Install mongodb and redis in your computer<br>
+Install mongodb and redis in your computer if you don't have done it already. <br>
 https://www.mongodb.com/ <br>
 https://redis.io/